 Cash flows are reported using the indirect method, whereby profit / (loss) before extraordinary items and tax is adjusted for the effects of transactions of non-cash nature and any deferrals or accruals of past or future cash receipts or payments.
-The cash flows from operating, investing and financing activities of the Company are segregated based on the available information depreciation prescribed in Schedule XIV to the Companies Act, 1956 are considered as the minimum rates.
-If Management's estimate of the useful life of a fixed asset at the time of acquisition of the asset or of the remaining useful life on a subsequent review is shorter than envisaged in the aforesaid schedule, depreciation is provided at a higher rate based on the Management's estimate of the useful life or remaining useful life.
+The cash flows from operating, investing and financing activities of the Company are segregated based on the available information.